CHARLOTTE HARBOR YOUTH SAILING BOARD OF DIRECTORS, INSTRUCTORS AND ADVISORS

 https://tinyurl.com/y5ljqcn7

-HS Diploma 1967, bachelor’s degree (BA) 1976 (interrupted by 4 years US Navy) LIU, Southampton Campus, NY.
+Education and Training: HS Diploma 1967, bachelor’s degree (BA) 1976 (interrupted by 4 years US Navy) LIU, Southampton Campus, NY.
 Dale Carnegie Public Speaking Course 1979.
 Adult Continuing Ed., Teterboro, NJ.
 Stick, MIG & TIG welding 2012.
-USCG 100-ton Master’s Course: Certification for Sailing and Towing (Certifications pending).
+USCG 100-ton Master’s Course: Certification for Sailing and Towing.

 Dan O’Leary learned to sail his Sunfish on Lake Michigan while growing up in Chicago.
 During high school, he switched to windsurfing.